Modeling Language Evolution Using a Spin Glass Approach: Modeling Syntactic Evolution

-Internal influences are of two distinct types: implications, which explicitly reproduce linguistically derived conditions on parameter values, and are inherently asymmetric; and random couplings, which represent all presumable interactions among parameters that have not yet been analyzed explicitly, and which therefore we treat statistically.
-They are randomly assigned in this statistical sense, but we assume them to be the same across all languages, and keep them fixed through their evolution.
-Implications may involve multiple conditions, e.g. parameter $i$ can be defined and hence may take its non-default value only if either parameter $j$ or parameter $k$ is set to +1.
-Their overall strength (relative to the random couplings) is scaled by a coefficient $\zeta $, which implies that for $\zeta \to\infty $ implications become absolute rules, while for $\zeta \to 0 $ they reduce to weak biases.
-The random couplings, instead, reflect the assumption that all parameters, implemented within one brain, must perforce interact in a multitude of ways not individually analyzable: to hope that they could be isolated from each other appears to be wishful thinking.
-In this study, we consider only the simplest interactions, i.e. pairwise ones, postponing more complex variants to future analyses.
-We introduce an angle $\phi $ that statistically quantifies the degree of symmetry of such random couplings, from $\phi =0^{\circ} $ (fully symmetric couplings, e.g., from parameter $j$ to parameter $i$ and viceversa the two coupling coefficients would be equal, $W_{ij}= W_{ji}$); to $\phi =90^{\circ}$ (anti-symmetric couplings, i.e., they would be opposite, $W_{ij}=- W_{ji}$).
+Internal influences may be of two distinct types: the {\em implications} cited above and {\em hidden} couplings, which represent all presumable interactions among parameters that have not yet been analyzed explicitly, and which therefore we treat statistically.
+The assumption is that parameters, as they are somehow implemented within the same brain, cannot be completely isolated from each other and so must interact in a multitude of ways, which we do not know.
+The hidden couplings are randomly assigned in this statistical sense, but we assume them to be the same across all languages, as they should reflect common neural mechanisms, and we keep them fixed as syntax evolves in our simulations.
+We further assume in this study that each hidden coupling $W_{ij}$ involves only a pair of parameters, the influencer, $j$, and the influenced, $i$; a separate coupling $W_{ik}$ expresses the influence of another parameter $k$ on $i$, and yet another one $W_{ji}$ of $i$ on $j$.
+Non-pairwise or more complex hidden interactions are left for future studies.
+Importantly, we introduce an angle $\phi $ that statistically quantifies the degree of symmetry of such hidden couplings, from $\phi =0^{\circ} $ (fully symmetric couplings, e.g., from parameter $j$ to parameter $i$ and viceversa the two coupling coefficients would be equal, $W_{ij}= W_{ji}$); to $\phi =90^{\circ}$ (anti-symmetric couplings, i.e., they would be opposite, $W_{ij}=- W_{ji}$).

+Implications, on the other hand, explicitly reproduce linguistically derived conditions on parameter values, are inherently asymmetric and may involve multiple influencing parameters in a complex combination, e.g. parameter $i$ can be defined and hence may take its non-default value only if either parameter $j$ or parameter $k$ is set to +1.